What is the difference between a PGP passphrase and a password?

 How to change your PGP passphrase

-- Select your own PGP key pair.
+- Go to Settings — PGP Keyring and select your own PGP key pair.

 - Click on Change PGP-passphrase